-- To avoid both 1 and 2, you need to repot more often than regular potting media and you must also remove most of the old media—which…good luck doing without damaging all of those beautiful roots on particularly rooty plants like Alocasias or Philodendrons.
+- When using sphagnum moss, to avoid both 1 and 2, you need to repot more often than regular potting media.
+You also have to remove most of the old media—which is challenging if you don’t want to damage roots, especially on really rooty plants like Alocasias, Begonias, or Philodendrons.

 Sphagnum moss still has it’s value for growers—I use it often!
-And I’m definitely not saying “you shouldn’t use sphagnum moss.”
-If you LOVE using pure sphagnum just the way it is, then go ahead and you do you!
-But…if things change and your beautiful roots suddenly turn to mush, you’ll understand the mechanisms that changed and/or you’ll know what to watch out for.
+I’m definitely not saying “you shouldn’t use sphagnum moss.”
+If you LOVE using pure sphagnum just the way it is, then continue using it for sure.
+But…if things change and your beautiful roots suddenly turn to mush, this may help you understand the variables that changed and what to watch for in the future.

 Is sphagnum moss is a bad choice for growing plants?

-No…it just means the success you see early on may not be representative of the full-term cycle of this specific media.
+No…it just means the success you see early on may not be representative of the full cycle of the media.
 It also means you need to be aware of what to watch for, avoid, or what to do if you’ve had a plant in sphagnum for over a year.

 Are there workarounds to make sphagnum last longer?

 Yes.
-You can add structure to your sphagnum, which can help slow compaction—or you can use it as a component of a potting mix so that you’re gaining some water retention, but still allowing for good oxygen movement after many months—though that’s pretty much two ways of saying the same thing.
-With a more airy media, just beware that you’ll likely have to water a bit more often because with more air movement and less moss, the media will hold less water and it will evaporate a bit faster.
+You can add structure to your sphagnum, which can help slow compaction—Nepenthes growers often cut their sphagnum moss 1:1 with large perlite.
+You can use sphagnum as a component of a potting mix; then you’re gaining some water retention, but still allowing for good oxygen movement after many months.
+Beware with a more airy media you’ll have to water more often.
+More air movement means faster evaporation and less moss means less water retention.

 I mix at least one part large-chunk perlite or pumice to one part sphagnum moss, OR I’ll use sphagnum moss as a top-dressing above bark-based media to help localize moisture retention at the top of the pot (where new roots start) without putting it down throughout the root zone!